 Continental Congress

-At the outbreak of hostilities with Britain in April 1775, Schuyler became a delegate to the Second Continental Congress in Philadelphia.
-His French and Indian War experience found him on a committee developing rules and regulations for the new United Colonies Army.
-This resulted in a friendship with General George Washington, who later petitioned Congress to appoint him one of the new Army's major generals.
+At the start of hostilities with Britain in April 1775, Schuyler served as a delegate to the Second Continental Congress in Philadelphia.
+His experience in the French and Indian War helped him on a committee that developed rules and regulations for the new United Colonies Army.
+This led to a friendship with General George Washington, who later asked Congress to appoint him as one of the Army's major generals.

 Continental Congress